 NOTE: This article only applies to individuals under a working contract and their family.
 You will find more information in this article if you are an inactive adult in France.

-Prepare your documents to register to French healthcare
+Prepare your documents to register for French healthcare

 An important rule that applies to most of the administrative processes you may undertake: